• Feb 25, 2025

 20. Mawsmai Cave, Meghalaya

-One of the longest cave systems in the country, Mawsmai Cave, is 150 meters long and located in the Jaintia Hills of Cherranpunji in Meghalaya.
-The natural limestone-constructed cave of Meghalaya is striking in nature and a true paradise for history enthusiasts and thrill-seekers alike.
-The architecture of the cave varies from the development of stalagmites and stalactites to the joining of the roof and the floor to form a column and from the large openings of the cave to the tiny one that one needs to crawl down the area to pass it through.
+One of the longest cave systems in the country, Mawsmai Cave, is 150 meters long and located in the Jaintia Hills of Cherrapunji in Meghalaya.
+The natural limestone cave in Meghalaya is striking and a true paradise for history enthusiasts and thrill-seekers alike.
+The architecture of the cave ranges from the development of stalactites and stalagmites to the joining of the roof and floor to form a column, and from the large openings to the tiny ones one must crawl through.

 • Nearby attractions- Mawsmai Falls, Dawki, Mawkdok Dympep Valley, Thangkharang Park, and Mawphlang Sacred Forest.